 The biggest benefit of purchasing a term life insurance policy is the death benefit.
 The large size of the death benefit that an insured person is able to afford for the low cost of insurance makes term insurance coverage the most efficient type of life insurance policy to own as long as you don’t need the coverage to be in force forever.
 In fact, relatively healthy clients are often amazed at just how much coverage they can receive for so little of a premium payment.
 Keep in mind that term life insurance policies are only guaranteed for a set length of time, and if the insured outlives the length of the contract no death benefit will be paid.
 People do not typically get their premium payments back at the end of the policy unless the policy specifically provides for that.
 This is why term contracts are priced so inexpensively relative to permanent forms of life insurance such as whole life or universal life.

-This guaranteed period or “term” that a death benefit will be paid (only upon death of the insured) is the reason this kind of insurance policy is called “term life insurance”, Other permanent types of insurance contracts also exist such as whole life insurance and universal life insurance, which will never expire as long as all premium payments are made in a timely manner to the insurance company.
+The guaranteed period or “term” that a death benefit will be paid (only upon death of the insured) is the reason that this kind of insurance policy is called “term life insurance”.
+Term life insurance comes in different coverage lengths and it can typically be converted to a whole life policy at some point.

 Who Should Buy Term Life Insurance?

 Some people may need permanent life insurance coverage, but others may not.
 Term insurance is especially useful for those people that only need life insurance protection a short period of time, as opposed to permanent coverage.
 For instance, a family may only need life insurance coverage until their children graduate from college, or until a working member of the family retires and no longer needs to provide for the rest of the family beyond their existing retirement savings.